Our Current Projects

 The Olds Institute Community Legacy Fund was created from the Olds and Community Foundation.
 It is an endowment fund, in partnership with the Red Deer Foundation.
 This partnership allows for the Red Deer Foundation to manage the administration of the fund, while the Community Lifestyles Committee of the Olds Institute focuses on supporting social development projects.
 It is an investment pool composed of funds that have been donated by both individuals and organizations.
 As a registered charity, donations received by the fund will be permanently invested and each year only the interest earned can be withdrawn and reinvested back into the community.
 The Community Legacy Fund is an ongoing initiative brings benefits not just for this generation, but also for future generations.

 This initiative has been in existence and ongoing for a long time.
 It was started by Champions in in our community many years ago.
 They ran it as t as the Olds and Community Foundation under the Red Deer Foundation for many years they raised $13, 000.00.
-The people serving on that Board and were burned out.
 The then Director of the Red Deer Foundation came to the Director of Community Services for the Town of Olds and asked if there was another group that would take on this initiative so that the work that had been done would not be lost.
 The Director of Community services asked the Community Lifestyles to take it on and they agreed to do so providing it had the blessing of the Olds Institute and the Town of Olds.
 So they embarked on a process and sought he approval of the Olds Institute and the Town of Olds.
 It became the Olds Institute Community Legacy Fund.
 The OI Community Legacy Fund is an ongoing initiative that will benefit future generations.
 The Community Lifestyles Committee was asked to steward the initiative for the Olds Institute and has continued to do so.

 - Today the Fund is at $24,742.58;